Board of Directors

 Carol Plathan is a carer for a family member, and has been on the Board of AMI-Québec since 2012.
 She facilitated a support group for parents of adult children with mental illness for a couple of years at AMI, and currently serves as the Chair of the Nominating Committee and is a member of the Guidelines Committee.
 She has experience speaking as a mental health advocate for caregivers, and has been a support worker in a homeless shelter in Toronto, as well as a support group facilitator with patients with chronic diseases and their caregivers at the Canadian Liver Foundation in Montreal.
 Her personal interest is in using a humanistic approach to expanding awareness of psychological and social issues related to mental illnesses with families who are severely affected, and promoting how to better share our human qualities as family carers.

 Judy Ross is a caregiver for a family member living with chronic mental illness.
-An active member of AMI-Québec since January 1998, she has served on the Board since 2002 and on the Finance Committee.
+An active member of AMI-Québec since 1998, she has served on the Board since 2002 and on the Finance Committee.
 Inspired by the programs and help received from AMI, she was the force behind the development of Mental Health Estrie (MHE), a community organization reaching out to English-speaking people dealing with mental illness in the Eastern Townships.
 MHE, incorporated in 2005, is located in Sherbrooke and serves an area within a 50-mile radius of that city.
-She was the Executive Director from 2005 until retirement in July 2016.
-She brings a regional perspective of the needs of families and individuals challenged by the serious lack of services in English off the island of Montreal.
+She was the Executive Director from 2005 until retirement in 2016.
+She brings a regional perspective of the needs of families and individuals challenged by the serious lack of services in English off the Montreal Island.
 Her professional career has focused entirely on community service but endeavours in mental health have been the most fulfilling.

-Norman Segalowitz (President) has been a member of AMI-Québec since 2005.
+Norman Segalowitz (President) — member of AMI-Québec since 2005.
 He is a carer for an adult daughter, married and a mother, and who still experiences mental health issues.
-He has been a member of the Board since 2005, and was elected to the Executive as member-at-large, Treasurer, and currently Vice-President.
+He has been a member of the Board since 2005, and was elected to the Executive as member-at-large, Treasurer, and currently President.
 He has been active on the Board’s Strategic Planning Committee and Guidelines Committee (collaborating with hospitals to help carers), and involved in leading certain activities at Board retreats.
 He brings experience to the Board as a researcher (psychology professor at Concordia University), and as an ongoing member of the Mental Health Commission of Canada, including its Family Caregivers Advisory Committee and now its Advisory Council.
 He has a special interest in linguistic and cultural diversity issues regarding access to mental health services.

 Donna Sharpe (Vice President) is a caregiver for an adult son who has mental health issues.
 She started out with AMI-Québec with the Fundraising Committee in 2011 and then moved onto the Board in 2012.
-She is currently a member of the Executive and holds the position of Treasurer.
+She is currently a member of the Executive and holds the position of Vice President.
 As someone having a first-hand experience of living with a loved one with mental health issues, Donna is very passionate about making positive change for caregivers in the health system.
 She has over 25 years experience as an entrepreneur running a successful business.
 Finance and administration are her main areas of expertise.

 Joanne Smith (Secretary) has been a member of AMI-Québec since attending her first educational evening for carers in 1990.
 Her mother had suffered from paranoid schizophrenia all Joanne’s life and before that evening Joanne had believed she was the only person with a mother afflicted with such an illness.
 It was very comforting for her to know she was not alone and she started volunteering immediately.
 As an AMI member she has given 8-week workshops to carers of siblings and adult children and facilitated various support groups.
 She has also served on many committees, including Advocacy, Program, Building Campaign, Strategic Planning, Nominating, and Fundraising.
 She has been a Board member since 2006, and a member of the Executive since 2013, serving as Secretary.
 She retired from her job as an IT professional with Bell in 2003.